tendermint/tendermint/spec/abci++/abci++_tmint_expected_behavior_002_draft.md

 commit              = %s"<Commit>"
 ```

-We have kept some ABCI++ methods out of the grammar, in order to keep it as clear and concise as possible.
+We have kept some ABCI methods out of the grammar, in order to keep it as clear and concise as possible.
 A common reason for keeping all these methods out is that they all can be called at any point in a sequence defined
 by the grammar above.
 Other reasons depend on the method in question: